anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/set-item-level-permissions.rst

 Grant permissions on item for Requester
 ++++++++++++++++++++++++++++++++++++++++

-It is another *‘Change Permissions’* action for granting permissions on the new item for user which was specified as the requester.
+It is another *‘Change Permissions’* action for granting permissions on the new item for user that was specified as the requester.

 In this action, I firstly choose *‘Grant’* value for *‘Action type’* field and *‘Item’* value for *‘Target’* field.